Analysis of UK Profit Warnings

-Our analysis provides you with insights into profit warning trends and key economic, sector and market issues facing UK businesses.
-You can delve into the latest quarter’s findings, access twelve years’ worth of data at the click of a button using our console or understand the trends of the past 20 years to identify the forces affecting your market and shape your path ahead.
+Our analysis of UK-registered companies listed on the the UK’s Main Market or Alternative Investment Market provides you with insights into profit warning trends, and key economic, sector and market issues facing UK businesses.
+You can delve into the latest quarter’s findings and access over 15 years’ worth of data at the click of a button using our console.
+Use our profit warning data to understand trends, and identify the forces affecting your market and reshaping your path ahead.

 UK-listed companies issued 64 profit warnings in Q2 2022, 50% more than the same quarter of 2021 and 10% above the pre-pandemic average.